Zaporizhzhia National University

-Zaporizhzhya National University (ZNU) is a State-sponsored university in Zaporizhzhia, Ukraine.
-Its full name is "Zaporizhzhya National University of the Ministry of Education, Youth and Sports of Ukraine."
+The Zaporizhzhia National University (ZNU) is a state-sponsored university in Zaporizhzhia, Ukraine.
+Its full official name is "Zaporizhzhia National University of the Ministry of Education and Science of Ukraine."

+History

-On August 11, 1930, Sovnarkom Ukraine approved the list of 27 institutes and departments, including the Zaporizhzhya Institute of Education.
+On August 11, 1930, Sovnarkom Ukraine approved the list of 27 institutes and departments, including the Zaporizhzhia Institute of Education.
 In 1931, the Institute of Education was renamed the Pedagogical Institute of Vocational Education.
 It was once again renamed the Zaporozhye State Pedagogical Institute in 1933.

 The first issue of teachers took place in 1932, according to the Council of Ministers of the USSR of 21.09.1982 № 872.
 At the opening of Zaporozhye of the State University the Council of Ministers of the Ukrainian USSR from 28.09.1982 Number 478 and the order of the USSR Ministry of 28.10.1982 № 1090 on the subject - "On the basis of Zaporozhye State Pedagogical Institute by the Ministry of Higher and Secondary Special Education of the Ukrainian SSR from 16.08.1985" Number 212 was created Zaporozhye State University.

 Decision DAKU 30.03.2010, the Zaporizhzhia State University is accredited by the fourth level in general.
-Since 1995 it has an educational and scientific complex Zaporizhzhya University, which includes institutes, colleges, technical schools and about 50 schools in the city and region.
+Since 1995 it has an educational and scientific complex Zaporizhzhia University, which includes institutes, colleges, technical schools and about 50 schools in the city and region.
+Since 1996, the university has switched to a three-stage education system, offering bachelor's, specialist's, and master's degrees.

 Zaporizhzhia State University has been a member of the European University Association (EATE) since 1999.

 In 2003, ZNU became a member of the International Association of Sociology and Administration.

 In 2004, ZNU became a member of the Ukrainian Association of Educational Management.
 On December 24, 2004, the President of Ukraine granted it the status of National University.

 In 2008, Zaporizhzhia National University opened its Economics and Law Schools.

 On February 1, 2009 -it was subjected to Shopping college.

 On March 30, 2009 the Economics and Humanities Schools were created in Melitopol.

 On November 18, 2011, the Zaporizhzhia National University was admitted into the Eurasian Association of Universities.

 In 2011, it opened 13 new majors.

-On October 17, 2018 Zaporizhia State Engineering Academy was reorganized to become the Industrial Institute of Zaporizhzhia National University.
+On October 17, 2018 Zaporizhzhia State Engineering Academy was reorganized to become the Industrial Institute of Zaporizhzhia National University.

 In June 2022, ZNU was twinned with Durham University in the United Kingdom as part of an initiative sponsored by Universities UK and the Ministry of Education and Science of Ukraine.